University of Minnesota Appendix

 How physical evidence will be secured:

-• The RIO confidentially arranges with the respondent’s supervisor for contact with the respondent and for access to the data and related evidence.
+• The RIO confidentially arranges with the respondent or respondent’s supervisor, as appropriate, for contact with the respondent and for access to the data and related evidence.
 The focus will be on the best circumstances to protect the integrity of the evidence while providing for discreet, confidential, timely, and efficient data sequestration.

 • The team that is involved with this process may include:

-• official who is authorized to sequester the materials (usually the RIO)
+• official who is authorized to sequester the materials (usually the RIO or a delegated staff member from Research Integrity and Compliance)

 • respondent’s supervisor

-• expert who understands the nature of the research and the types of sources of evidence
+• Expert who understands the nature of the research and the types of sources of evidence, as determined by the RIO

 • IT expert